 This microphone is plugged directly into the mic socket on the transmitter and is used when a tour has multiple guides taking part.
 This directional microphone is designed to reject background noise and must be used by facing it towards the mouth of the presenter.

-This microphone is ideal for when a presentation is conducted by two or more guides, as it can be quickly and easily passed between people.
-It is also ideal for any interviews, or audience participation during the tour.
+This microphone is ideal for when a presentation is conducted by multiple guides, as it can be quickly and easily passed between people.
+It is also ideal for any interviews or audience participation during the tour.

 The transmitter has an integrated microphone built-in on the top.
 The integrated microphone can be useful as a back-up should the external microphone become damaged or lost during a tour.